Swiip/generator-gulp-angular/README.md

 ## Documentation

 * [docs/README](docs/README.md)
-* More informations about how to use your new project is available in the [docs/user-guide](docs/user-guide.md)
+* More information about how to use your new project is available in the [docs/user-guide](docs/user-guide.md)
 * If you want to know: [docs/how-it-works](docs/how-it-works.md).